CellSMB/RyR-simulator/README.md

 RyR-simulator
 =============
 An R-statistics package script for simulating anatomically realistic distributions of RyR clusters around mitochondria and the contractile machinery.
-Citation reference to be provided soon by PLoS Computational Biology.
+Published in PLoS Computational Biology: http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004417.

 Visitors interested in using the finite element geometric model (and associated FE reaction-diffusion simulation codes) can obtain all the codes and mesh inputs at https://github.com/vraj004/cardiac_ecc

 **required Applications/Packages**
 ----------------------------------